stefanieZhao77/random-beep/README.md

 This project uses GitHub Actions for automated workflows:

-1. **Package Extension**: Automatically creates a zip file of the extension when changes are pushed to main
+1. **Package Extension**: Automatically creates both .zip and .crx files when changes are pushed to main or a version tag is created
 2. **Bump Version**: A manual workflow to increment the version number in `manifest.json`

 ## Contributing